suborbital/vektor/gapi/go/server/README.md

-# Xeno API
+# gust API

-`x` is the Xeno cog that allows for easy development of API servers.
+`x` is the gust cog that allows for easy development of API servers.

 Features: